-The number of differently oriented C-H bonds (technically, magnetically inequivalent sites) can be determined by centerband-only detection of exchange (CODEX) C NMR, taking advantage of C-C spin exchange.
+The number of differently oriented C-H bonds (technically, magnetically inequivalent sites) can be determined by centerband-only detection of exchange (CODEX) 13 C NMR, 37 taking advantage of 13 C- 13 C spin exchange.
 CODEX measures the intensity of a stimulated echo of the recoupled chemical-shift anisotropy for each resolvable isotropic chemical shift position.
-In the full dephasing limit, with long enough recoupling time $Nt_r$ , the observed normalized intensity $S/S_0$ after the spin-exchange time is the fraction of magnetization in sites with the same C-H orientation as before the spin-exchange time; this is the inverse of the number of magnetically inequivalent sites.
+In the full dephasing limit, with long enough recoupling time $Nt{\rm r}$, the observed normalized intensity S/S_0 after the spin-exchange time is the fraction of magnetization in sites with the same C-H orientation as before the spin-exchange time; this is the inverse of the number of magnetically inequivalent sites.
+37

-Figure 8 shows the normalized intensity $S/S_0$ for the 81-ppm signal and for the 77-ppm peak in perfect threads.
-The latter shows a faster initial decay, passing quickly through 0.25, the final level for straight syn threads, and reach a slowly decreasing equilibrium value near 1/8, the value for straight anti threads.
-Simulation of C spin exchange in a perfect-thread "ladder" structure with a one-bond exchange rate constant of k = 80 Hz (see the SI for details) produced the bold orange curve for anti and the dash-dotted curve for syn threads.
+Figure 8 shows the normalized intensity S/S_0 for the 81-ppm signal and for the 77-ppm peak in perfect threads.
+The latter exhibits a faster initial decay, passing quickly through 0.25, the final level for straight syn threads, and reach a slowly decreasing equilibrium value near 1/8, the value for straight anti threads.
+Simulation of 13 C spin exchange in a perfect-thread "ladder" structure with a one-bond exchange rate constant of k = 80 Hz (see the SI for details) produced the bold orange curve for anti and the dash-dotted blue curve for syn threads.
 The former provides an excellent fit to the data up to 50 ms. The additional slow signal decrease can be explained mostly by the finite length of the perfect thread segments: when magnetization diffuses out, see Figure S8e,f, there is a large change in chemical shift and corresponding loss of CODEX signal.
+Gradual twisting of the perfect anti threads would also result in loss of correlation of C-H bond orientations and CODEX intensity.

 Figure 8.
-Counting the number of different C-H bond orientations in C-furan-derived nanothreads by CODEX C NMR.
-The plot shows the normalized CODEX signal intensity $S/S_0$ recorded at 81 ppm (open green circles), 77 ppm (filled red squares; perfect threads), and 143 ppm (open pentagons; trapped furan).
-Filled diamonds: 77-ppm intensity after perfect-thread selection by inversion recovery correction for the isotropic-chemical-shift exchange quantified in Figure 6b.
-Horizontal lines at /4 and 1/8 intensity indicate the equilibrium signal levels in straight syn and anti threads, respectively, while full spin-exchange simulations yielded the dash-dotted blue and the thick orange curves, respectively.
+Counting the number of different C-H bond orientations in 13 C-furan-derived nanothreads by CODEX 13 C NMR.
+The plot shows the normalized CODEX signal intensity S/S_0 recorded at 81 ppm (open green circles), 77 ppm (filled red squares; perfect threads), and 143 ppm (open pentagons; trapped furan).
+Filled orange diamonds: 77-ppm intensity after perfect-thread selection by inversion recovery, corrected for the isotropic-chemical-shift exchange quantified in

+Figure 6b.
+Horizontal lines at 1/4 and 1/8 intensity indicate the equilibrium signal levels in straight syn and anti threads, respectively, while full spin-exchange simulations yielded the dash-dotted blue and the thick orange curves, respectively.
 Solid red curve: Simulated CODEX decay for perfect anti thread segments that are 14 bonds in length.

 Comparison of the CODEX decays of OCH sites in perfect and defective threads in Figure 8 reveals distinctive differences.
-The perfect threads show a faster initial decay, which can be attributed to a more perfect "ladder" structure with two parallel C-C couplings along the thread axis, while alkenes reduce the number of C-C bonds in defective threads.
+The perfect threads show a faster initial decay, which can be attributed to a more perfect "ladder" structure with two "parallel" 13C-13C couplings along the thread axis, while alkenes reduce the number of 13C-13C bonds in defective threads.
 At long times, the perfect threads show a slower decay than the matrix, indicating fewer differently oriented C-H bonds.